Goombungee, Queensland: History

-In October 1890 St Matthew's Lutheran Church opened with 500 people in attendance.
+In October 1890, St Matthew's Lutheran Church opened with 500 people in attendance.

-On Sunday 20 April 1902 St Colman's Catholic Church was opened.
+St Colman's Catholic Church was opened on Sunday 20 April 1902.

 In August 1889 the Queensland Government provided 10 acre of land for a cemetery.
 However, the soil proved too difficult to dig a grave, so another 6.2 acre cemetery reserve was provided on 17 January 1894.
 The first burial in the new cemetery was Edith Annie Lloyd, aged 10 months, occurring on 23 July 1894.
 Although intended as a cemetery for Goombungee, its location resulted in it being used by residents of both Goombungee and Haden and the name Goombungee-Haden Cemetery began to be used in 1925.
 In 2008 the cemetery's private trustees handed over the responsibility for the cemetery to the Toowoomba Regional Council.